AssignPrimeIdentity/lexer/README.md

 6 + 6 x (6+(6+6)) = 6+(6x6) + 6x(6+6) = 6 x 19 = π(6 & 19) = eQ19
 ```

-On that case we consider This Statement which is called **eQ19 Quantum** need to be announced.
+On that case we consider This Statement called **eQ19 Quantum** need to be announced.
 Out of The Formation, you are welcome to use whatever the items in this project.

 ### Our Release